Zoma17/Project-2-Smart-Home-G4/README.md

 For the two push buttons, use the onboard push buttons of launchpad 2.
 For the temperature sensor, use the internal temperature sensor of launchpad 1.

+how to commit ur changes :

+1 - git add -A

+2 - git commit -m "commit msg"

+3 - git push